asher09876/STOCKPIPELINE/README.md

 # STOCKPIPELINE
 A Dockerized data pipeline built with Dagster that fetches stock data from Alpha Vantage API, parses it, and stores it into a PostgreSQL database.
 The pipeline runs on a schedule (hourly or daily) with error handling, retries, and environment-based configuration.
-# Dockerized Stock Data Pipeline (Dagster + Postgres)

-This project is a data pipeline that pulls stock data from Alpha Vantage, processes it with Dagster, and saves it into a Postgres database.
-Everything runs in Docker.

 ## What It Does
 - Fetches stock prices (hourly or daily)